nd-rw/co/README.md

     - font-family: Consolas, monaco, monospace;

 <b>Development steps</b>:

+  - install and sync git on server to this repo.

   - use pocket API to pull latest archived articles to generate a list of "recently read"

   - use goodreads API to pull "books read" and "currently reading" to display both.